Antoine9123/my-chat-db/README.md

 ```

-Finally, go to the point chat-app/backend/database
+Finally, go to the folder "./database" with the command "cd".
 If you write "ls" you should be able to see the two scripts.
 If not, you are not in the good spot.